 the reputation and suitability of the applicant and all other parties connected with the Scheme.

-The MFSA will look into the experience and track record of all parties who will be involved with the Scheme.
+The MFSA will consider the nature of the scheme and the nature of the investors to whom it will be marketed.
+It will also look into the experience and track record of all parties who will be involved with the Scheme.
 Such persons should be of good standing and should be competent.
 The MFSA has the right to refuse a Licence if it does not approve a party involved with the Retail CIS.

 Although the Act provides for the licensing of many different kinds of Schemes, the MFSA applies the same standards relating to the "fit and proper" status of the Applicant and its service providers.
 The "fit and proper" test is one which an Applicant and a Licence Holder must satisfy on a continuing basis.
 Each case is assessed on its own merits and on the basis of the relevant circumstances.
 The onus of proving that it meets the required standards on an on-going basis is on the Applicant and/or licensed Retail CIS as the case may be.

 It is not the task of the MFSA to prove that an applicant is fit and proper either on licensing or thereafter.
 The MFSA’s approach is cumulative.
-It may decide that a Retail CIS has failed the test on the basis of considering various circumstances, each of which on its own may or would not lead to that conclusion.
-An open and honest relationship with the MFSA is essential.
+It may decide that a Retail CIS has failed the test on the basis of considering various circumstances, each of which on its own may or would not lead to that conclusion..
 When arriving at its decision as to whether an Applicant has met the required standards, the MFSA will take account both of what is said and of what is not said (for example in respect of a person's criminal record) that ought to have been disclosed.
 It should be noted that it is an offence to provide inaccurate, false or misleading information to the MFSA.

-In general terms, there are three criteria which must be met, to satisfy the "fit and proper" test:integrity;competence; andsolvency.
+In general terms, there are three criteria which must be met, to satisfy the "fit and proper" test: (a) integrity; (b) competence; and (c) solvency.

 Integrity involves the Retail CIS and its officers and its service providers acting honestly and in a trustworthy fashion.